 BATHURST 12 HOUR | LIVE STREAM | EVENT PAGE | 2010s GALLERY | INTERVIEW SCOTT DIXON | FRIDAY PRACTICE REPORT | FRIDAY NOTEBOOK | QUALIFYING REPORT | RACE UPDATE 1: MORNING | RACE UPDATE 3: FINISH | HIGHLIGHTS VIDEO | RACE NOTEBOOK | GALLERY

-Adding insult to injury, while the #2 Audi was being repaired, the #222 sister car driven by Mattia Drudi made an unexpected pitstop to replace another flat tyre.
+Adding insult to injury for the MPC squad, while the #2 Audi was being repaired, the #222 sister car driven by Mattia Drudi made an unexpected pitstop to replace another flat tyre.

 After a couple of hours of calm – the longest green-flag racing in the history of the Bathurst 12 Hour – the safety car returned in the eighth hour to recover the stranded #63 Orange1 FFF Racing Team Lamborghini Huracán GT3 driven by Dennis Lind as it had come to a stop on Mountain Straight with a broken fuel pump.
 The neutralisation cost Jules Gounon – still going strong in the #7 Bentley Team M-Sport Continental GT3 – his 40-plus second lead, but a quick call by the team to change the car’s brakes ensured Jordan Pepper could drive the Bentley out of the pits retaining the lead with its technical pitstop already fulfilled.